sparthib/CFPB-/README.md

 The goal is to predict the type of product - i.e. Vehicle loan, credit card etc. based on the text complaint reported by the consumer.

+I've added the CSV file I downloaded with dates ranging from Nov - 1- 2018 to Nov -1 - 2021.
+That is around 200K complaints for 4 different types of products.

+I've also included the RMarkdown file for my final classification method.